MarianMash/capstone_project/README.md

 <CapstoneProject>
-This projects aims to build a data pipeline by gathering, transforming and uploading data.
+This projects, which is the final project of the Udacity Data Engineering Nanodegree, aims to build a data pipeline by gathering, transforming and uploading data.
 The used datasources were:

     * US I94 immigration data
     * US demographics